Benchill tram stop: Services

+Journey time to Crossacres

+The distance between Benchill and the next stop south, Crossacres, is about 430 metres.
+Though it is not the shortest distance between any two stops on the Metrolink system (that is Market Street and Piccadilly Gardens in Zone 1 at about 200 metres) it is the shortest timed journey across the network, at an average of 53 seconds.
+The fastest recorded time was 50 seconds in 2024.

+The journey time is sometimes affected by the signals at the Woodend Road crossing between the two stops which sometimes take a few seconds to switch to proceed, limiting the driver's speed.

 Transport connections

 Bus

-Benchill tram stop is served closest by bus route 11 (Altrincham–Stockport) on Hollyhedge Road, and 43 (Manchester Piccadilly Gardens–Manchester Airport) on Brownley Road.
+This tram stop is served closest by bus route 11 (Altrincham–Stockport) on Hollyhedge Road, and 43 (Manchester Piccadilly Gardens–Manchester Airport) on Brownley Road.

 Train

-This tram stop is not connected to or near to any railway stations, but the nearest is Gatley, approximately 1.3 miles away walking.
+This tram stop is not connected to or near to any railway stations, but the nearest is Gatley, approximately 1.3 mi away walking.